Wolffe-359/ElevenLabs-Multi-Key-Studio/README.md

 # ElevenLabs Multi-Key Studio

-A browser-based long-form text-to-speech studio powered by the ElevenLabs API.

-Users provide their own ElevenLabs API keys and can generate long-form narration, audiobooks, videos, podcasts, and voiceovers directly in the browser.
+## All Your Accounts In One Place

+ElevenLabs Multi-Key Studio is a browser-based long-form text-to-speech application that combines multiple ElevenLabs API keys into a single generation workflow.

+Instead of manually switching between accounts when credits run out, simply add all of your API keys and let the application automatically select the best key for each request.

+Generate audiobooks, narrations, podcasts, YouTube voiceovers, educational content, and other long-form audio without constantly monitoring account usage.

 ---